google/closure-templates/java/src/com/google/template/soy/soyparse/README.md

 in the parser by looking ahead into the token stream.
 Additionally you can try matching full BNF expressions against the stream in order to see if they match.

-NOTE -` calls in the parser.
+NOTE: there are a lot of `LOOKAHEAD(1)` calls in the parser.
 These are no-op LOOKAHEADs that disable ambiguity warnings.
 JavaCC will issue warnings if there is more than one way a given set of tokens could be matched.
 The default behavior is greedy and a `LOOKAHEAD(1)` just means that greedy matching is what